prestonjcrowe/kana.build/README.md

-# romaji.build
+# kana.build

-Practice your Japanese with romaji.build!
+Practice your Japanese with kana.build!

 ```
 ⠀⠀⠀⢸⣦⡀⠀⠀⠀⠀⢀⡄